getsentry/sentry-docs/docs/learn/sensitive-data.rst

   delete all sampled events under a rollup by visiting the rollup details page and selecting "Delete".

-- If you've set of sparse events to a project (potentially all of them), your only option is to remove the project and re-create it.
+- If you send sparse events to a project (potentially all of them), your only option is to remove the project and re-create it.
 Keep in mind this will revoke API credentials, so you likely want to do this in the reverse order.